US government investigates Tesla over vehicles crashing into poles, walls and other cars

 Is your vehicle a part of this recall?

-This BMW fire recall affects more than 12,000 Minis.
-To do a BMW recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool
+This Audi fire recall affects close to 5,000 hybrid cars and SUVs.
+To do an Audi recall check and see if yours is one of them, please use MotorSafety’s free vehicle lookup tool.

 Recall summary